Solar loans: Everything you need to know (2025)

 Amortized vs. re-amortized solar loans

-Your solar loan will either be amortized or re-amortized, and each type has benefits and drawbacks.
-You'll find that most secured loans are amortized, meaning you have a set monthly payment and terms.
-In contrast, most unsecured solar loans are re-amortized, which means you pay a lump sum after a certain amount of time (usually approximately one year), and then your payments reduce after that lump sum payment.
+Most unsecured solar loans are re-amortized, which means you pay a lump sum after a certain amount of time (usually approximately one year), and then your payments reduce after that lump sum payment.

 If you're already getting a quote from a solar installer, they'll likely come to the table with a few different financing options.
 On the EnergySage Marketplace, you'll see your solar loan options when you receive solar installation quotes.
-Those loan options–and others you find directly–can come from a few different sources:
+Those loan options, and others you find directly, can come from a few different sources:

 Utilities: Some utility companies offer competitive on-bill financing programs that allow you to finance solar energy systems and repay the borrowed amount as part of your monthly electric bills.

-Pros and cons of solar loans
+Pros of solar loans | Cons of solar loans |

 ---|---|

-Allows you to install panels with no upfront costs.
-Many loans are $0 - down, making solar accessible even if you don't have the liquidity for a large upfront payment. | ROI isn't as high as someone who has purchased their solar system in cash because you have to make monthly payments on your loan, and it will take you longer to break even on your investment. |
+Allows you to install panels at no upfront cost.
+Some loans are $0 down, making solar accessible even if you don't have the money for a large upfront payment. | The ROI isn't as high as it would be for someone who has purchased their solar panel system in cash because you pay interest on your loan, and it will take longer to break even on your investment. |

-Eliminating or reducing your electric bill.
-If your solar panels cover all of your energy needs, you'll only pay your fixed monthly payment for the duration of your loan. | Not all loans cover battery storage, so you may have fewer options if you need a loan that covers storage. |
+Eliminates or reduces your electric bill.
+If your solar panels cover all of your energy needs, you'll only pay your fixed monthly payment for the duration of your loan. | Not all loans cover battery storage, so you may have fewer options if you’re installing a battery. |

-You own your solar system, making it easier to sell your home, and giving you eligibility for federal and local tax credits and other incentives. | Can be confusing and trap consumers in an agreement that isn't favorable to them.
-Read the fine print and understand the loan terms and conditions before you sign. |
+You own your solar energy system, which makes it easier to sell your home compared to third-party ownership options and makes you eligible for federal and local tax credits and other incentives. | The fine print can be confusing and trap customers in an agreement that isn't favorable to them.
+Make sure you understand the loan terms and conditions before you sign. |

 Greater ROI than someone who goes solar with a solar lease or PPA. | |